Lmkk-k/Lemarkk/README.md

-# 👋 Hello, I'm Lemark Jone Y. Rosales!
+# 👋 Hello, I'm Lemark Rosales!

 🎓 I'm a **Bachelor of Science in Computer Science (BSCS)** graduate passionate about full-stack development, software engineering, and building solutions that solve real-world problems.
 I enjoy combining clean code, modern UI/UX, and backend logic to bring ideas to life.